AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

-**Generation.csv**
+**RES_Time_Series.csv**

-The input file, located in the "Time Series" folder within the "Inputs" folder, must have as many numbered columns (excluding the rows labels) as the total years of the project and as many rows (excluding the columns headers) as the periods in which one year is divided (e.g. 1-hour time resolution leads to 8760 rows).
+The input file within the "Inputs" folder, must have as many numbered columns (excluding the rows labels) as the total years of the project and as many rows (excluding the columns headers) as the periods in which one year is divided (e.g. 1-hour time resolution leads to 8760 rows).

 .. image:: https://github.com/AleOnori98/MicroGridsPy_Doc/blob/main/docs/source/Images/RES.png?raw=true